robclu/frnn/README.md

 OS &nbsp; : Linux Ubuntu 14.04
 CPU : Intel i7-3615QM (Quad-core @ 2.3GHz)
 GPU : Nvidia GeForce GT 650M (344 cores, 900Mhz)

+__Note__: The development system will upgrade in the (near) future to include multiple cpu and gpus and will support mpi.